FaithTech-Austria/permacultr-data-broker/README.md

 ### TODOs

-- Current state: docker conda is working with gdal
-- Next step: Create volume bind to code - so that changes are applied to docker even when running
 - Integrate elevation contours into API
 - Switch from opentopodata api to self-hosted open elevation api to prevent request limitation